Avalon explosion: Evidence

-Plants and Animals
+Fauna

 The Avalon explosion was a time of early evolution and low diversity in species.
-There were over 270 species defined, with 50 different morphological characteristics categories, many of which the anatomical structure had to be inferred with fossils and casts.
+There were over 270 species defined, with 50 different morphological characteristics categories, many of whose anatomical structures had to be inferred with fossils and casts.
 These species were placed into 20 different genera.

-During this time, animals became bilateral and along with increasing complexity.
+During this time, animals became bilateral and increasingly complex.
 Many animals during this time fit into the annelid, arthropod, echinoderm, and cnidarian phyla.
 Animals at this time developed bilateral symmetry with a clear anterior and posterior side, which included species like Spriggina, Charniodiscus and Yorgia.

-Along with many of the plants fitting into a now-extinct phylum of Vendobionta.
-The Vendobionta were radically arranged, with many tubular elements and a central stalk.
-With frondlets were a prominent aquatic plant during this time, with many different shapes, including fractofusus which is a spindle shape, bradgatia, a lettuce shape; and rangea which was a leaf shape.
+Many of the superficially plant-like fossils fit into a now-extinct phylum of Vendobionta.
+The Vendobionta were arranged (symmetry, body plan) in several ways, some radial, some parallel, some concentric.
+Such "frondlets" were actually prominent animals during this time, with many different shapes, including Fractofusus, which had a spindle shape, Fradgatia, with a "lettuce" shape, and Rangea, which had a leaf-like shape.